TashaPenwellHockingCollege/Incubator2019_2020/20190911_SBS_Meeting.md

+# Notes from meeting on 9/11/19

-# The app will be a "remote"
+1. The app will be a "remote"

-# The app will connect to headphones
+2. The app will connect to headphones
-  -Bluetooth to multiple devices
+  *Bluetooth to multiple devices
-  -Aftershokz headphones brand
+  *Aftershokz headphones brand

-# Concerns
+3. Concerns
-  -Bluetooth strength and barriers (walls, distance, etc)
+  *Bluetooth strength and barriers (walls, distance, etc)

-# Styling
+4. Styling
-  -Like the black/white colors
+  *Like the black/white colors
-  -Like being able to see the audio
+  *Like being able to see the audio

-# Function
+5. Function
-  -Want the user to be able to mix/customize individual sounds
+  *Want the user to be able to mix/customize individual sounds